 Sometimes happens with things outside the question and answer panel.
 For example, the reason Brook kept his Funny Afro even after being reduced to a skeleton is because he had "strong roots".

-He also claims that milk has healing properties for him because "Milk strengthens the bones", Sanji actually calls him out on this one.
+He also claims that milk has healing properties for him because "Milk strengthens the bones", Usopp calls him out on this one.

 All of Franky's robot powers run on carbonation from Cola.
 As do the special abilities of the Thousand Sunny, the Straw Hats' current ship.
 Everything from it's air-burst speed-boost to a Wave Motion Gun runs on cola.